Philippines welcomes back foreign tourists for first time in two years

-MANILA: The Philippines welcomed back more than 200 foreign tourists on Thursday (Feb 10), becoming the latest Southeast Asian nation to reopen in a bid to revive a battered tourism sector after its borders shut to visitors nearly two years ago due to the pandemic.
+MANILA : The Philippines welcomed back more than 200 foreign tourists on Thursday, becoming the latest Southeast Asian nation to reopen in a bid to revive a battered tourism sector after its borders shut to visitors nearly two years ago due to the pandemic.

 Popular for its white sand beaches and rich marine life, the Philippines has seen a sharp drop in coronavirus cases.